aws-samples/dr-with-eks-efs/README.md

 ---

-At this stage you can try to access the application but it will not be successful because we did not create an index.html in the respective folder which is `/usr/local/apache2/htdocs/`.
+At this stage you can try to access the web server but it will not be successful because we did not create an index.html in the respective folder, which is `/usr/local/apache2/htdocs/`, that the web server requires.
 Let' s do that next.

-### Step 13 - Create index.html file in Amazon EFS
+### Step 13 - Create web page content in Amazon EFS

-Since the folder `/usr/local/apache2/htdocs/` is using a PVC in the Deployment spec, that PVC is basically consuming Amazon EFS.
-Hence when we create the index.html it will be available for all the workloads which uses the same PVC thanks to the [subPathPattern](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/docs/README.md#features) feature of the Amazon EFS CSI Driver.
+Since the folder `/usr/local/apache2/htdocs/` is using a PVC in the Deployment spec, that PVC is basically consuming Amazon EFS in the background.
+Hence when we create the index.html it will be available for all the workloads which uses the **same file path** on the EFS thanks to the [subPathPattern](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/docs/README.md#features) feature of the Amazon EFS CSI Driver.

-Below command will pick randomly one of the Pods in the Deployment and get shell access.
+Let' s randomly pick one of the Pods in the Deployment and get shell access.

 ```bash
 Pod=$(kubectl get pods | grep "efs-app" | awk '{print $1}')
 kubectl exec -it $Pod -- sh
 ```

-Following command will just create an index.html file in the right path with a simple content.
+Create an index.html file in the respective folder with simple content.

 ```bash
 echo "Let's test EFS across regions !" > /usr/local/apache2/htdocs/index.html